simongravelle/nmrformd/docs/source/documentation_pages/tutorial1.rst

 The agreement with experiment is not perfect here (experiments give T1 ~ 3s) because of the short simulation time.
-Full 1/T1 spectrum can be extracted from 1/nmr_result.R1, and the frequency range as nmr_result.f, see the image at the top of this page.
+Full relaxation time T1 spectrum can be extracted from 1/nmr_result.R1, and the frequency range as nmr_result.f, see the image at the top of this page.

 .. _`this paper`: https://www.sciencedirect.com/science/article/abs/pii/S1090780717300319